icewolfz/jiMUD/docs/profiles.md

   - `Results` the results of the test, either no match or a list of arguments found.
 - `Type` the type of trigger
   - `Regular Expression` use javascript regular expressions when matching the pattern against text.
-  - `Command Input Regular Expression` same as Regular Expression but only triggered against text sent from teh command input.
+  - `Command Input Regular Expression` same as Regular Expression but only triggered against text sent from the command input.
   - `Event` fired when pattern matches an event name, either a custom name or build in:
     - `opened` fired when client has finished opening
     - `closed` fired when client is closing